chuckcoughlin/bert/docs/testplan.md

 ```
   to salute means to take the pose saluting
   when you sit you are sitting
+  when i say sit then take the pose sitting
   to wave at me means you are waving at me
   to cry means to be crying
 ```